- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

-Patients frequently have concerns and misunderstandings regarding Malignant Hyperthermia.
+What is Malignant Hyperthermia?
+Patients frequently have concerns and misunderstandings.
 Patients wonder what the disease is, if it could possibly strike them during anesthesia, and how the disease would be treated.

 The word “malignant” in Malignant Hyperthermia has nothing to do with malignancy or cancer.
 Hyperthermia is the medical term for high temperature, and Malignant Hyperthermia, or MH, refers to an acute medical disorder associated with dangerously elevated body temperature.
 MH is rare, life threatening, and triggered by general anesthetic drugs.
 The disease runs in families.
 For this reason, if any of your ancestors or relatives died during anesthesia it’s important you reveal that fact to your anesthesiologist.